 About Energising Development

-Energising Development (EnDev) is an energy access partnership currently financed by seven donor countries: the Netherlands, Germany, Norway, Australia, United Kingdom, Switzerland and Sweden.
+Energising Development (EnDev) is an energy access partnership currently financed by six donor countries: the Netherlands, Germany, Norway, United Kingdom, Switzerland and Sweden.
 EnDev promotes sustainable access to modern energy services that meet the needs of the poor - long lasting, affordable, and appreciated by users.
-As of June 2015, EnDev works in 26 countries in Africa, Asia and Latin America.
+EnDev works in 25 countries in Africa, Asia and Latin America.
 Since 2005, EnDev has taken a leading role at promoting access to Sustainable Energy for All.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) closely cooperates with the Netherlands Enterprise Agency (RVO) at global programme level.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) cooperates closely with the Netherlands Enterprise Agency (RVO) on the global programme level.
 Read more.

 Since 2005 EnDev has helped

-- 15.5 million people obtain sustainable access to modern energy services in Africa, Asia and Latin America.
-This is more than people living in Norway and Switzerland combined.
+- 19.2 million people obtain sustainable access to modern energy services in Africa, Asia and Latin America.
+This is more than people living in Norway and Switzerland combined;

-- more than 17,800 social institutions and 34,000 small enterprises benefit from sustainable access to modern energy services
+- more than 21,900 social institutions and 41,300 small enterprises benefit from sustainable access to modern energy services;

-- train 37,000 stove builders, craftsmen, vendors and solar technicians.
+- train 40,500 stove builders, craftswomen and -men, vendors and solar technicians.